Notre Dame Award

 Archbishop Borys Gudziak, 2019

-LVIV, Ukraine — Ukrainian Catholic Archbishop Borys Gudziak received the 2019 Notre Dame Award on Saturday (June 29) for his work for religious and academic freedom, and for his courageous and visionary leadership of the first Catholic university established in the territory of the former Soviet Union.
+Ukrainian Catholic Archbishop Borys Gudziak received the 2019 Notre Dame Award on June 29, 2019, for his work for religious and academic freedom, and for his courageous and visionary leadership of the first Catholic university established in the territory of the former Soviet Union.

 University of Notre Dame President Rev. John I. Jenkins, C.S.C., presented the award, saying Archbishop Gudziak has shown that “the aspiration of Catholic education is not simply the imparting of knowledge and skills, but the transformation of lives and ultimately the healing of a broken world.”